UniversalDependencies/docs/_bor/index.md

 I was made to look
 ```

-The cuasative voice is marked by -_do_.
+The causative voice is marked by -_do_.

 ```
 ure imaragodydo